MI-AFP/tutorials/tutorials/11_performance-debug.md

 data T2 = T2 Double {-# UNPACK #-} !Int    -- => T2 Double Int#
 ```

 We mention this just because of differences in performance of types we are going to describe now.
-You don't need to use strict or unboxed types within your work if you don't need to have time/space optimizations...
+You don't need to use strict or unboxed types within your work if you don't need to have time/space optimizations and if yes, consider reading [Haskell High Performance Programming](https://github.com/TechBookHunter/Free-Haskell-Books/blob/master/book/Haskell%20High%20Performance%20Programming.pdf).

 ### GHC optimization flags